-Both Microsoft and VMware have revamped their product suites, and therefore their licensing, once more.
-As always, how you buy will dictate how you license.
-It has taken a bit of time for all the revamped information to percolate through to each corporate site and for all the issues to be addressed.
+Both Microsoft and VMware have revamped their product suites and therefore their licensing once more and how you buy will dictate how you license (as always).
+It has taken a bit of time for all the information to percolate through to each corporate site and all the issues to be addressed.
 As we did before, let us look at licensing.
-We will look first at the old model of Hyper-V vs VMware vSphere vs Citrix Xen vs RedHat KVM.
-Then, in a follow-on article, we will look at the new cloud suite models.
+We will look at first the old model of Hyper-V vs VMware vSphere vs Citrix Xen vs RedHat KVM.
+Then in a follow-on article we will look at the new cloud suite models.

 Last week’s inaugural board meeting of the new OpenStack Foundation signaled a change in the organization as Rackspace the driving force behind OpenStack handed control to the newly formed board.
 Allen Clark director of SUSE was appointed chairman, with Lew Tucker Cisco’s VP and CTO of cloud joining the board as Vice Chairman.
 Members of the OpenStack community who had voiced concerns that OpenStack’s founder Rackspace’s had too much control over the project should be please by these appointments which are seen as key to establishing OpenStack’s bona fides.

-On June 26,Red Hat announced a new version of OpenShift, and pricing for a future production offering (some time this year).
+On June 26th,Red Hat announced a new version of OpenShift, and pricing for a future production offering (some time this year).
 You still can’t buy it but if you were able to buy it you’d know exactly how much it could cost – at least if you could work out what a “gear” is.
 Pricing allows us to start to compare it more meaningfully with other offerings.
 However rather than comparing with another PaaS offering, we think most people will be actually considering IaaS as an alternative, so we are going to do that comparison instead.